Naval Submarine Base Kings Bay: Strategic Weapons Facility Atlantic

-Strategic Weapons Facility Atlantic (SWFLANT) provides strategic missiles and strategic weapons system support to the ballistic missile fleet.
-The command is responsible for assembling the D-5 missile and processing missile guidance and launcher subsystem components.
+Strategic Weapons Facility Atlantic (SWFLANT) provides strategic missiles and strategic weapons system support to the ballistic missile submarine fleet, as well as support for the converted guided-missile submarines that carry the Tomahawk cruise missile.
+The command is responsible for assembling the D-5 missile and processing missile guidance and launcher subsystem components, with components shipped to Kings Bay from more than 1,800 suppliers and subcontractors nationwide.
+Construction of the SWFLANT complex's 24 buildings began in 1985 and was completed in 1994; the 800-acre (320 ha) complex includes two explosive handling wharves, the taller of which rises 144 feet (44 m) and is the tallest building in Camden County.

 Marine Corps Security Force Battalion

-Marine Corps Security Force Battalion, Kings Bay conducts security operations in Direct Support (DS) of SWFLANT.
-The battalion is commanded by a senior Marine Corps officer and provides security operations as approved by the Chief of Naval Operations, in coordination with the Commandant of the Marine Corps, As of June 27, 2008, MCSFCO was restructured from a company to a battalion.
+Marine Corps Security Force Battalion, Kings Bay conducts security operations in Direct Support (DS) of SWFLANT, securing strategic assets within SWFLANT's area of responsibility to prevent unauthorized access or loss of control, and is prepared to conduct recapture or recovery operations to regain control of compromised strategic assets.
+The battalion is commanded by a senior Marine Corps officer.
 A similar sister battalion is stationed with the west coast submarine base in Bangor, Washington.
 In addition to Marine Corps security forces, they are joined by Navy Master-at-Arms and Navy Law Enforcement/Security Officers with the 6490 designator.
 Both Masters-at-Arms and Navy Law Enforcement/Security Officers are part of the larger U.S. Navy Security Forces.